sammuelyee/docs/faqs.md

 ​From the CartoDB Editor, select [*wizards*](cartodb-editor.html#wizards) from the CartoDB sidebar and select *Category* as the map type (or select another non-bubble map type).
 Customize your map to correspond to your categories.
 ​

-​With respect to size, add the `marker-width` property by applying CartoCSS parameters.
+​With respect to size, add the `marker-width` [CartoCSS property](cartodb-editor.html#marker-width-expression).
 Click *cartocss* from the CartoDB sidebar and apply the following style with the CartoCSS editor:
 ​
 	{% highlight scss %}
 #your_table_name {